omeritas/omeritas.github.io/_tabs/about.md

 # the default layout is 'page'
 icon: fas fa-info-circle
 title: About Me
-order: 1
+order: 2
 ---

 # Ömer I. Tas  (Amsterdam, NL)

 ## Site Reliability Engineer

 I'm Ömer (24), a dedicated and self-taught Site Reliability Engineer with a focus on event-driven and distributed systems.
-My expertise lies in designing, managing, troubleshooting and configuring a comprehensive set of technologies, including **Kubernetes**, **Apache Kafka**, **Spark** and **Hadoop**.
+My expertise lies in designing, managing, troubleshooting and configuring a comprehensive set of technologies, including **Kubernetes**, **Apache Kafka**, **Spark**..

 In my technical blog I will mostly focus on this set of technologies.
-I have worked for several big companies and organisations, such as: **Conclusion, Eneco, Terberg Group** and the **Dutch government**.
+I have worked for several big companies and organisations, such as: **Conclusion, Eneco and the **Dutch government**.

 ### My Approach & Credentials